 - Absorbent: While stone may seem solid, its surface consists of millions of tiny microscopic pores.
 These can be a problem when liquid spills occur, as moisture can seep down into the tile, staining it dimensionally while also degrading the material from below and within.
 That means that these floors will require regular sealing maintenance during, and after the installation process.

 - Cleft: Many people love the look of naturally textured stone and clefted slate.
 While this can be a great rustic element, some tiles may be a little too jagged, or edged, which can cause problems when trying to walk barefoot upon them.

 - Cold: When not heated by radiant below surface systems, stone is one of the coldest flooring choices available.
 Its ability to transmit heat means that it can also lose that warmth very quickly, leading to a chilly, icy surface throughout the winter.

 - Variation: Every single piece of natural stone is unique, in color, in patterns, and sometimes in size and shape.
-Grade A materials will be more consistent, however there is always a possibility of some differences between tiles.
-That can make it hard to maintain control over an installation.
+Grade A materials will be more consistent, however, there is always a possibility of some differences between tiles.
+That can make it hard to maintain control over the installation.

 - Acid: Stone is a Ph Base, which means that when it comes in contact with an acidic substance it will automatically have a reaction in the form of a discoloration stain.
 That can be a problem when juices and sauces spill.
 I can also restrict the ability to use many cleansers when caring for these floors.